Creating the Fearless Girl

 I left the studio New Year’s Eve at exactly midnight.
 Fireworks were going off over the field and I smiled.
 Ok.
 So, maybe I’d missed the holidays but, there were other years.
 The problem is I’d decided to approach this sculpture differently.
 I was hoping I’d get it done faster- not so!
 I began by gluing layers of pipe insulation foam together to avoid building a metal armature and sculpted using pneumatic tools with grinding stones attached.
 The skirt was made by scoring sheet foam and filling the cut with an expanding foam glue which I could carve once it had set.
 I changed the skirt at least 3 times and each change took a day to orchestrate.
 It was a long process and everyone was getting antsy.
 I was working around the clock but, Fearless Girl was completed in 2 1/2 weeks.
 No time to double check my work.
 The final three days were spent in someone else’s studio near the mold maker.
 I booked a hotel, but worked through the night instead.
 Saturday night I submitted photos of the completed work and finally caught a few hours of sleep on the floor.
 The things I did for art!

-State Street Global Advisors, a mammoth Boston based asset management company and long time client of McCann’s, had been looking for a way to bring their gender diversity initiative to light.
+State Street Global Advisors, a mammoth Boston based asset management company and a client of McCann’s, had been looking for a way to bring their gender diversity initiative to light.
 Fearless Girl was perfect!
-Their elegant lead in the global discussion on gender diversity in corporate governance, gave enormous weight to the Fearless Girl project.
+They joined our promotion just two days before the clay model was complete and contributed to permitting.
+SSGA’s lead in bringing the gender diversity research which dates back to the 1960’s to light gave enormous weight to the Fearless Girl project.
 Fearless Girl became the poster child for the empowerment of women.
 Numerous gender diversity studies vindicate women and prove their worthiness in the corporate domain.
 Business is waking up to the power of women, specifically in leadership.
 Gender diversity leading to smarter business decisions and companies that are more productive, and more profitable.
 Armed with information like this, women were on fire and so was our little Fearless Girl.
 The sculpture highlighted global issues society had long overlooked.
 It is time.
 Time for women to step up and embrace their power, their critical role in the evolution of our global society.
 Establish the competitive edge: Incorporate Women.
 Simple logic, it seems to me.
 Certainly, the more diverse a group is, the more fruitful their collaboration.
 Men and women, generally speaking, ARE different.
 Maybe it’s genetics and maybe it’s socialization but, the end result is the same.
 Genders employ different problem solving skills and blending them is more effective.
 Proof positive men and women are a perfect complement to one another.
 Lose the antiquated prejudices that relegate women to domesticity and evolve.
 Collaboration is the underlying message of Fearless Girl and her obstinate pose demands attention, inclusion.
 It just so happens, inclusion of women, in every way, in every facet of society creates a life that is richer, more effective.
-It’s not about Women’s Rights, it’s human rights.
+It’s not about Women’s Rights, it’s Human Rights.
 Open your eyes and your minds.
 Appreciate the differences between gender and culture and harness them for growth and prosperity.

 In the end, our little lady generated an estimated more than 38 million in press.
-She’s ruffled some feathers, but in my opinion, should remain right where she is until the pendulum swings and we see gender equality worldwide and, as long as Fearless Girl remains at Bowling Green park, she will remain the beacon for the benefits of diversity.
+She’s ruffled some feathers, but in my opinion, should remain right where she is until the pendulum swings and we see gender equality worldwide and, as long as Fearless Girl remains, she remains the beacon for the benefits of diversity.

 “Fearless Girl was educating me, making me aware.
 I was glad we could use my art to call attention to this issue and proud that I’d created her.”